-SMALL-SCALE PROJECT SET ASIDE
+SMALL-SCALE PROJECT SET ASIDE (competitive for 48th Year CDBG)

-Small Scale Projects are those that have an estimated funding request between \$10,000 and \$500,000.
+Small Scale Projects are those that have an estimated funding request between \$50,000 and \$500,000.
 This category has been created to address neighborhood scale needs and respond to citizen-generated concerns.
 Two districts are targeted annually.
-The City policy of targeting needs district-by-district in annual cycles allows for neighborhood improvements focused on the immediate needs of residents.
-Below are the two districts that will be targeted for the 46th Year:
+Below are the two districts that will be targeted for the 48th Year:

 TARGETED DISTRICTS

-City District #6 City District #7
+City District #2 City District #4

-Allocation per targeted district may vary depending on the number of feasible CDBG-eligible projects located in a district
+Allocation per targeted district may vary depending on the number of feasible CDBG-eligible projects located in a district.